Japanese minister, MPs visit Yasukuni Shrine on eve of Obama visit

 Japan said the ship seizure, apparently the first time the assets of a Japanese company have been seized in a lawsuit concerning compensation for World War Two, was "extremely regrettable" and it had protested through diplomatic channels.

-(Additional reporting by Kahyun Yang in SEOUL and David Brunnstrom in WASHINGTON; Editing by Michael Perry, Robert Birsel and Peter Galloway)
+(Additional reporting by Kahyun Yang in SEOUL,; Editing by Michael Perry and Robert Birsel)